sf200212345/drivingControlScenario/README.md

 # drivingControlScenario
-Testing scenario without trivial tasks for the autonomous driving experiment
+Version deprecated.
+Was previously the testing scenario without trivial tasks for the autonomous driving experiment.

-Some code reuse from [drivingTestProgram](https://github.com/sf200212345/drivingTestProgram)
+Current program can be found at https://github.com/sf200212345/drivingTestProgram